AdobeDocs/campaign-web.en/help/v8/transactional-messaging/validate-transactional.md

 ## Send proof

-If you want to test and experience the transactional message as it would be delivered through you chosen channel (such as email, SMS or push notification), you can use the prrf feature.
+If you want to test and experience the transactional message as it would be delivered through you chosen channel (such as email, SMS or push notification), you can use the proof feature.

 In the [simulation content window](#simulate-content), click on the **[!UICONTROL Send proof]** button.